End of a Day’s Work

 Without turning about, still glaring at the TV, Alex responded, "Not the work so much as the people, and that makes everything else wrong.
 Sometimes people are just plain hard to get along with."

 "That's not like you, Alex.
 I've known you with a loving attitude.
-That's why I moved in with you, you being kind and helpful, and good looking to boot," Carol smiled.
+That's why I moved in with you, you being kind and helpful, and a handsome dude you are," Carol smiled.

 Jumping to his feet, snapping off the TV, Alex turned toward Carol, "It's just been a tough day, Carol, that's all.
 Nothing seemed to have gone right all day.
 I think maybe a little rest will be helpful," he concluded, headed towards the bedroom.